calvinckho/capacitor-jitsi-meet/README.md

     // required parameters
     roomName: 'room1', // room identifier for the conference
     url: 'https://meet.jit.si', // endpoint of the Jitsi Meet video bridge

+    // recommended settings for production build. see full list of featureFlags in the official Jitsi Meet SDK documentation
+    featureFlags: {
+        'recording.enabled': false, // disable as it requires Dropbox integration 'live-streaming.enabled': false, // 'sign in on Google' button not yet functional 'android.screensharing.enabled': false // experimental feature, not fully production ready },

     // optional parameters
     subject: string, // name of the video room
     displayName: string, // user's display name